lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 ## Summary

 It's possible to run a HIPAA compliant startup and launch an MVP in a few days at virtually no cost.
-The TL;DR version is: run your business through GSuite enterprise; leverage Saas apps to handle PHI and embed them into a static site; and use Aptible Comply to generate your policies and procedures.
+The TL;DR version is: run your business through GSuite (sign the BAA first); leverage Saas apps to handle PHI and embed them into a static site; and use Aptible Comply to generate your policies and procedures.

 ## Table of Contents